 About VENTOLIN® HFA

-VENTOLIN HFA is an albuterol inhaler for asthma with a built-in dose counter, so you know how many puffs of medicine you
+VENTOLIN HFA is an albuterol inhaler for asthma with a built-in dose counter, so you know how many sprays of medicine you

-Do not use this canister of medicine with an actuator from any other inhaler.
+- Do not use a VENTOLIN HFA canister with an actuator from any other inhaler.

 About Albuterol InhalersAlbuterol inhalers relieve bronchospasm.
 You may hear albuterol inhalers being called by other names, including: